 Table 3-1) for both the daytime and night-time periods.
 Tables F-1 and F-2 within Appendix F of this NIA report show the results of the cumulative assessment, in which the respective developments' BS 4142 Rating Levels have been logarithmically added together.
-Cumulative levels are presented at NALs which are common to all assessments only and in instances where the calculation of Rating Levels varies for different time periods (such as weekends) or assessment heights, the highest level has been used as a worst-case approach.
+Cumulative levels are presented at NALs which are common to all assessments only.
+In instances where the calculation of Rating Levels varies to account for different time periods (such as weekends) or assessment heights, the highest level has been used to inform the cumulative assessment as a worst-case approach.

-As can be seen from both Table F-1 and F-2, the maximum cumulative BS 4142 Rating Level remains below the Target Rating Level during the daytime and night-time at all NALs.
-Accordingly, the cumulative noise assessment concludes that the Proposed Development would not contribute to a cumulative exceedance of the Target Rating Level at all identified residential receptors during both daytime and night-time periods.
+As can be seen from both Table F-1 and F-2, the maximum cumulative BS 4142 Rating Level remains below the Target Rating Level during the daytime and night-time at all NALs, with the exception of NAL03, Lletty'r Morfil Farm, during the night-time.
+For clarity, the Target Rating Level limits are not intended to be a cumulative limit.
+However, it gives a good indication of the low level of cumulative impact if this target level can be met by multiple developments, which is the case at the majority of NALs.